noidsoup/signum_poc/content/sections/6hjMMwn3HVqnyoZZ52jQ95/index.md

         value: ""
         nodeType: "text"
     nodeType: "paragraph"
-  - data: {}
-    content:
-      - data: {}
-        marks: []
-        value: "."
-        nodeType: "text"
-    nodeType: "paragraph"
 column1Content_plaintext: "Try out our torch Can you really afford to not learn more?
 Register to access free Liquidity Lamp sample data and whitepapers.
 Go on, be a superhero.
-Get X-ray vision for your algos with Signum ."
+Get X-ray vision for your algos with Signum. "
 ---